josealobato/ratpenat/Ratpenat/Packages/MediaManagementService/README.md

 in the Media File System and the Repositories.
 In general terms it will:

 * Feed the repositories with new (unmanged) files.
-* At regular intervals, check and keep the consistency between the Repositories and the Media File System
+* At regular intervals, check and keep the consistency between the Repositories and the Media File System.

 ## Single Responsibility